AndrewBrinker/drow/README.md

 __6. Be fun to write posts in.__

 I wrote Drow to manage my own blog, and I wanted something that would be fun to write in.
-That's why the `drow admin` exists.
+That's why `drow admin` exists.
 Writing posts in the command line is annoying, and there's no reason to have to do it!
 Instead, with Drow, you can write them in a nifty local admin panel and have everything work exactly as you'd expect!